Unemployment claims have fallen for 3 months, but millions still need jobless benefits

 First-time claims for unemployment benefits have fallen in every report for the past 12 weeks.
 Still, the American jobs crisis is far from over: Another 1.5 million Americans filed initial jobless claims last week.

-Last week's new jobless claims brought the total number of claims filed since the mid-March to 47.3 million.
+But the resurgence of Covid-19 infections in parts of the country worry economists.

+Since mid-March, a total of 47.3 million workers have filed for first-time unemployment benefits.

 And that massive number doesn't include claims filed under the pandemic program that Congress created to provide benefits to more workers who typically aren't eligible for unemployment benefits, including the self-employed.
-Another 728,000 people in 46 states claimed first-time pandemic unemployment assistance, the Department of Labor said Thursday, about 43,000 fewer applications than the week before.
+Another 728,000 people in 46 states claimed first-time pandemic unemployment assistance last week, the Department of Labor said Thursday, about 43,000 fewer applications than the week before.

 On top of that, continued pandemic claims stood at more than 11 million across 46 states.
 That's up nearly 1.7 million from the prior week.
 The pandemic program will expire at the end of the year.